-94. Overall, applications received by LATAM States took 239 days to conclude from the receipt of the application by the Central Authority.
-This can be compared with the average of 207 days globally.
-In 2015, applications received by LATAM States were resolved in an average of 217 days compared with the global average of 164 days.

-It should be noted that an additional 116 applications received by LATAM States remained 95. pending at the cut-off date of 30 June 2023, this amounts to 29% of all applications received, compared with only 12% globally.
-In 2015, 10% of applications received by LATAM States were pending compared with 6% globally.

-96. Annex 2 shows the average number of days taken to conclude applications received by each of the LATAM States and alongside information on the applications that remained pending.

-b.
-Timing and outcomes

-97. The graph below looks at the average time taken to reach different outcomes, from the date the application was received by the Central Authority, compared with the global average.
+- 95. Overall, applications received by LATAM States took 240 days to conclude from the receipt of the application by the Central Authority.24 This can be compared with the average of 207 days globally.
+In 2015, applications received by LATAM States were resolved in an average of 217 days compared with the global average of 164 days. - 96.
+It should be noted that an additional 116 applications received by LATAM States remained pending at the cut-off date of 30 June 2023, this amounts to 28% of all applications received, compared with only 12% globally.
+In 2015, 10% of applications received by LATAM States were pending compared with 6% globally. - 97.
+Annex 2 shows the average number of days taken to conclude applications received by each of the LATAM States and alongside information on the applications that remained pending. - b.
+Timing and outcomes - 98.
+The graph below looks at the average time taken to reach different outcomes, from the date the application was received by the Central Authority, compared with the global average.
 For each outcome it took longer to resolve return applications received by LATAM States, compared with the global average.

+- 99. Applications received by LATAM States took longer on average to conclude than in 2015, when the average time taken was 172 days for a voluntary return, 184 days for a judicial order for return, and 325 days for an order refusing return. - 100.
+In 2015 it also took longer to reach each outcome compared with the 2015 global averages of 108 days, 158 days and 245 days, respectively. - c.
+The time taken for Central Authorities to send the application to court and the time taken for the court to dispose of the case - 101.
+The graph below shows the number of days taken for the application to be filed in court after its receipt by the Central Authority, and the subsequent number of days taken by the court to conclude the application on average.
+It should be noted that information on the date the application was filed in court was not always available and so the average time taken to send the application to court is based on 261 applications and the time taken for the court to conclude is based on 169 applications.

-Data was available in 221 applications.
+24 Data was available in 223 applications.